State employee accused of pulling off Muslim woman's hijab

 - Seahawk Richard Sherman tells Seattle media member 'I'll ruin your career,' then takes to Twitter to apologize

-A Department of Labor spokesman says the employee has been suspended without pay and the state agency is pursuing his termination in accordance with department policy.
+He has been suspended without pay, said Amanda Pisano, a spokeswoman for the Department of Labor and Workforce Development.
+The state agency is pursuing his termination in accordance with department policy.

 This story has been corrected to show the last name of Newark’s mayor is Baraka, not Baracka.